 |N||Non-lethal.
 Ignore any damage that would kill or mortally wound a character.|

-Delving into dungeons and tombs will often leave the adventurers wounded and exhausted, pressing on without resting is not possible.
-Sooner or later the adventurers must slow down, eat, sleep and tend their wounds.
+Delving into dungeons and tombs will often leave the adventurers wounded and exhausted.
+Pressing on without resting is not possible.
+Sooner or later, the adventurers must slow down, eat, sleep and tend their wounds.

-Camping also is divided in smaller phases:
+Camping is similarly divided in smaller phases: